kartonfarkas/api_docs/source/suite/overview/authentication.rst

    Nonce="d36e3162829ed4c89851497a717f",
    Created="2014-03-20T12:51:45Z"

-The following sections describes each part in detail:
+The following sections describe each part in detail:

 **X-WSSE**